-Tim Ryan berates GOP over labor bill: 'Stop talking about Dr. Seuss and start working with us’
+Tim Ryan berates GOP over labor bill: ‘Stop talking about Dr. Seuss and start working with us’

 But Tuesday’s debate at times veered away from the text of the bill — and Ryan was not the only lawmaker with a feisty reprimand.

-Rep. Mark Pocan (D-Wis.) suggested that the Republican Party had tried to “falsely rebrand” itself as the “party of working people.”
+Rep. Mark Pocan (D-Wis.) suggested the Republican Party had tried to “falsely rebrand” itself as the “party of working people.”
 The congressman dismissed the notion with biting sarcasm.

 “Please, if you are the party of working people, then I’m a stunt double doppelganger for Brad Pitt,” Pocan said.
 “I hope you enjoyed me in the ‘Fight Club.’”